bachato/ntopng/doc/README.clickhouse.md

 # Clickhouse Is Eating All My Disk/Memory
 You can instruct ntopng to limit disk space usage by setting data retention in preferences to a low value.
-By default we store 30 days but that can take a lot of disk soace on large networks In this case you can reduce it a bit (e.g. to 7 days).
+By default we store 30 days but that can take a lot of disk space on large networks In this case you can reduce it a bit (e.g. to 7 days).

 However clickhouse is also using a lot of disk with system tables.
 You can check how much disk they use with: